piraces/gatsby-blog/content/posts/2020-07-04-notifications-new-releases-tech-stack.md

 # Approaches

 There are different approaches to accomplish this.
-We are going to review some of the most most used ones and the ones that I prefer.
+We are going to review some of the most used ones and the ones that I prefer.

 ## Using GitHub notifications